In Australia, there are two types of protection for trade marks:

 - that a third party has made a misrepresentation relating to the trade mark;

 - that the goodwill (i.e. reputation) in the trade mark has been damaged or is likely to be damaged as a result of the misrepresentation.

 The trade mark has a reputation in Australia

 The level of reputation required for a passing off action depends on the nature of the trade mark owner’s goods or services, and the distinctiveness of the trade mark.
-A trade mark representing high value goods or services may require relatively little use to establish the necessary reputation, whereas a trade mark that describes the relevant goods A document that sets out what a person wants to happen to their money and other property after they die. require extensive use to acquire a sufficient reputation.
+A trade mark representing high value goods or services may require relatively little use to establish the necessary reputation, whereas a trade mark that describes the relevant goods will require extensive use to acquire a sufficient reputation.